radlws/ansible-ec2-demo/install.md

 2) Make sure to update intventory with correct app server.

+3) Make sure ~/.ssh/config contains:

+Host *
+    ForwardAgent yes

+4) run ssh-add on your ssh key that you want to use

-3) run on control system:
+5) run on control system:

     ansible-playbook -i inventory/ec2env deploy.yml